darren-wrigley/arggis_scanner_cdgc/README.md

 # arggis_scanner_cdgc
 protoytype scanner for ArcGIS REST Services Directory

+Features:-
+- connect to ArcGIS site via URL e.g. https://services1.arcgis.com/zdB7qR0BtYrg0Xpl/ArcGIS/rest/services
+ and extract metadata about
+  - Services (FeatureServer)
+  - Layers - Services can have multiple layers
+  - Fields - Layers have fields, position and type are extracted
+- URL for the Services/Layers are stored in Description
+  - URL for Services Directory link
+  - URL for Map Link
+  - URL for Query Link  - only for Services, not valid for Layers

 ## implemention notes

-- is server necessary, the cdgc catalog source could act as the server
+- is server necessary? the cdgc catalog source could act as the server
 - some Services have duplicate layer names
     - see https://services1.arcgis.com/zdB7qR0BtYrg0Xpl/ArcGIS/rest/services/PotentialInundation_Temp/FeatureServer
     - these layters are mostly the same, with some small differences (all else is identical)